Soza/tdd_training/README.md

-Test-driven Development training deck.
-This project is built using reveal.js, jQuery.js and other JS utilitis.
+Test-driven Development and Legacy code refactoring training deck.
+This project is built using reveal.js, jQuery.js and other JS utilitiies.
+An HTML5 compatible browser stack can be used to open the deck.

 References:
 ----------